oVirt/ovirt-site/source/feature/genericregistration.html.md

 ### **Testing**

-As soon oVirt 3.6 be released with the patches merged users can register their Linux distro to became a hypervisor of oVirt using vdsm-tool register verb or using the refectory registration TAB in the oVirt Node TUI (Text User Interface).
+As soon oVirt 3.6 be released with the patches merged users can register their Linux distro to became a hypervisor of oVirt using the generic registration tool or using the refectory registration TAB in the oVirt Node TUI (Text User Interface).

 **Example of testing**: